- CLASS: Mammalia (Mammals)

 You might think watching out for lions and spending 16 to 20 hours a day eating would all weigh heavily on a giraffe.
 Surprisingly enough, giraffes only need 5 to 30 minutes of sleep in a 24-hour period!
 They often achieve that in quick naps that may last only a minute or two at a time.
 Giraffes can rest while standing, but they sometimes also lie down with their head resting on their rump.
 That’s a vulnerable position for a giraffe, though, so usually one herd member stays on guard.

-It’s easy to understand why giraffes top the list of so many people’s favorite animals.
+It’s easy to understand why giraffes top the list of so many people’s favorite wildlife.
 Their elegant stride, outrageous eyelashes, and calm expression give them an air of refinement.

 HABITAT AND DIET

-It takes a lot of leaves to fuel such a large animal.
+It takes a lot of leaves to fuel such large creatures.
 Giraffes may eat up to 75 pounds (34 kilograms) of food per day.
 They spend most of their day eating, because they get just a few leaves in each bite.
 Their favorite leaves are from acacia trees.
-These trees have long thorns that keep most animals from eating them.
+These trees have long thorns that keep most wildlife from eating them.
 But those thorns don't stop the giraffes!
 They simply use their 18-inch (46-centimeter) tongue and prehensile lips to reach around the thorns.
 It is thought that the dark color of their tongue protects them from getting sunburned while reaching for leaves.
 Giraffes also have thick, sticky saliva that coats any thorns they might swallow.
-At the San Diego Zoo and the San Diego Zoo Safari Park, giraffes eat a variety of fresh acacia leaves hung high in artificial food “trees,” as well as hay, carrots, and low-starch, high-fiber biscuits.

 Giraffes are ruminants and have a stomach with four compartments that digests the leaves they eat.
 When giraffes aren't eating, they're chewing their cud.
 After giraffes swallow the leaves the first time, a ball of leaves travels all the way back up the throat into the mouth for more grinding.